Windows OS Hub

 Restore-ADObject -Identity ‘aa704b7f-b003-4a21-8f62-53c75caa67b2

-Or you can restore a user using its SAMAccountName:
+Or restore a user by using it SAMAccountName:

 Get-ADObject -Filter 'SAMAccountName -eq "jsanti"' –IncludeDeletedObjects | Restore-ADObject

-Open the ADUC console (dsa.msc) and make sure that the user account has been restored in the same OU it was located prior to the removal.
+Open the ADUC console (dsa.msc) and confirm that the user account has been restored to the same container (OU) it was located in prior to deletion.
+The user account will be disabled after the restore operation is complete.
+Enable the AD account and reset the password before giving it to the user.

 restored AD user with all attributes and group membership